Gay Kindersley: Personal life

 Kindersley was married twice, firstly in 1956 to Margaret "Magsie" Diana, daughter of the actor Hugh Wakefield, for nearly 20 years.
 They had two sons and two daughters, including the novelist Tania Kindersley.
 He was then married to Philippa Harper, from 1976 until his death.
 They had two sons.

 His friends included Peter Cook, Dudley Moore, Peter O'Toole, Albert Finney, Queen Elizabeth the Queen Mother, and Lord Oaksey.
 His lovers included Ann, Marchioness of Queensberry, and zither player Shirley Abicair.
 He admitted, "I've got this infidelity thing, I've always had to be chasing."

 His "engaging naivety" shows in an incident at London's Savoy Hotel in 1985 at a lunch for the Australian cricket team, when he introduced himself and his guest Graham Lord with the words, "Hallo, folks, I'm Gay and this is my friend Graham".
 One of the cricketers said, "Jeez!
 Backs to the wall, mate".
 Recounting the story later, Kindersley was "completely bewildered when everyone roared with laughter".

 Kindersley died on 21 April 2011, aged 80, and was survived by four of his children from his first marriage, both from his second, and by both his wives.
+A biography, Flings Over Fences, was written by Robin Rhoderick-Jones and published by Quiller Press in 1997.